theAlgorithmist/TSProgrammingTestProblems/README.md

 Problem: Write time- and space-efficient code that returns the k-th from the end node from a _singly-linked_ list.

 Solution:  Ah, I was wondering when we would get to traditional data structures questions.
 I suppose this is to test understanding of the internals of data structures as well as how you think about complexity.
-It may also make a good discussion question as some of the possible responses include
+It may also makes a good discussion question as some of the possible responses include

 * 1 - Use a doubly-linked list.
 I might give some credit for a 'Kobayashi Maru' style approach, but if k is large compared to the size of the list, then always using a doubly-linked list and traversing from the tail, backward is less efficient than startring from the head, forward.